 As we said in our first primary assembly this morning “Mabuhay” and a huge welcome to the BSM learning community to any new families who have just joined the British School Manila and huge welcome back to existing families.
 We also extend a huge welcome to our new primary teachers whose photos you can see below.
 Mabuhay to them as well, and let’s extend the meaning of that to not just welcome but to live great!

 End of the day Dismissal

-Children being picked up by a driver must wait on Level 2 and need to be vigilant in looking out for their car and proceed directly to the vehicle as soon it arrives, at the top of the ramp area.
+Children being picked up by a driver should wait on Level 2 and need to be vigilant in looking out for their car and to proceed directly to the vehicle as soon it arrives at the top of the ramp area.
 Any children hanging around in this area are holding up the flow of traffic.
-I thank you in advance for your cooperation with this.
+I thank you in advance for your co-operation with this.

 All children that have been dismissed to a parent or yaya should then go immediately home.
 There are quite a few children around on campus playing on playground equipment after school.
 This is not permitted and these areas are out of bounds after the school bell has gone.
 Can I ask parents to please follow this rule and to pass the message on to yayas if they are collecting children.